-Wood- All types of wood are suitable provided they are wells seasoned, UNTREATED, and have a moisture level between 12% and 20%.
+Wood- All types of wood are suitable provided they are well seasoned, UNTREATED, and have a moisture level between 12% and 20%.
 For soft woods, typically they will need to have been left in suitable storage for 9+ months in order for the moisture to evaporate.
 For hardwoods, this will usually be 18 months+.
 It is recommended that logs should be no more than 5" or 125mm in diameter.
-Logs should be no more than 260mm in length.
 If you are unsure of the moisture content of your fuel, then you can buy a moisture meter which will indicate the moisture levels in your fuel.
 Liquid fuels must NEVER be used.

 WARNING: Wet timber should not be used as this will create excess tar deposits in the chimney and stove and could increase the risk of chimney fire.
-Timber which is not of a suitable moisture content will also create more smoke and harmful emissions.
+Timber which is not of a suitable moisture content will also create more smoke and harmful emissions, and will damage the stove and flue system.